 - You want aptX codec support

 I'll be honest: I didn't anticipate liking the Pixel Buds A-Series as much as I do.
-Granted, the 2020 Pixel Buds nailed a lot of the fundamentals, but at $180 they stuck out as lacking one feature, ANC, that many of its competitors were already jamming in for the same price.
-That and the endemic connectivity issues (which persist today) made me weary of a successor.
+Granted, the 2020 Pixel Buds nailed a lot of the fundamentals, but at $180, they stuck out as lacking one feature, ANC, that many of its competitors were already jamming in for the same price.
+That and the endemic connectivity issues (which persist today) made me wary of a successor.
 But I should have known that Google, the same company that made the Pixel 4a one of the best phones of 2020, would knock its first budget earbuds release out of the park.

 Google Pixel Buds A-Series